pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/bugtracking/bug_and_feature_requests.rst

 Bug Cycle
 ---------

-You can find additional information from :ref:`bug-cycle`.
+You can find additional information from `bug cycle`_ document.

 Before reporting a bug
 ----------------------